Overview

 If you teach a college-level course (at any level), then please consider applying.

-The 2023 Summer Institute for College Teaching will be held August 7-11, 2023.
-If you are interested in participating, please fill out an application and submit it to the director of the summer institute, Colin Wallace.
-Note: The Summer Institute will be an in-person event, unless we need to change due to recommendations from public health officials.
-Any changes will be communicated to all participants as soon as possible.
+The 2025 Summer Institute for College Teaching will be held in-person August 3-7, 2026 in Greenlaw 100.
+If you are interested in participating, please fill out an application (available in Word and PDF formats) and submit it to the director of the summer institute, Colin Wallace.

 Questions?
 Please contact Colin Wallace.